ooddle

 Where ooddle Wins

 People who have failed traditional tracking often succeed with ooddle because the system addresses the inputs that make calorie counting feel impossible.
-Sleep, stress, and movement are tuned alongside food.
+Sleep, stress, and movement are tuned alongside food, so the cravings that wreck most diets get addressed at the source.

 Where ooddle Falls Short